Michigan flood: Resources to assist flood-impacted areas

 Food safety during and after a flood

-Just as important in protecting your water supply after a flood is following proper food safety procedures.
-MSU Extension food safety expert Joyce McGarry highlights which foods might need to be discarded after a flood and how to properly clean dishes and utensils that might be impacted by flood waters.
+After a flood, following proper food safety procedures is just as important in protecting your water supply.
+MSU Extension food safety expert Joyce McGarry explains which foods might need to be discarded after a flood and how to properly clean dishes and utensils that might be impacted by flood waters.

 MSU Extension also offers a Meal Preparation and Food Safety During and After a Flood fact sheet covering emergency supplies, impacted food items, items that can be saved and considerations for drinking water.